5 DAYS FROM $1,499

 Head to Borneo, and spend a day at sea

 Enjoy a day at sea as the Ocean Odyssey makes its way to Borneo.
-Visit the lounge in the swimming pool, relax on the sun deck catching up with a great book, and enjoy the fabulous cuisine our chefs are offering.
+Visit the lounge, relax on the sun deck catching up with a great book, and enjoy the fabulous cuisine our chefs are offering.
 You’ll also deepen your understanding of this region with another onboard lecture, the second in our series.

 Arrive in Borneo and explore UNESCO-listed Tanjung Puting National Park